 Chronic toxicity: Rats given high amounts of 2,4-D in the diet for 2 years showed no adverse effects.
 Dogs fed lower amounts in their food for 2 years died, probably because dogs do not excrete organic acids efficiently.
 A human given a total of 16.3 g in 32 days therapeutically, lapsed into a stupor and showed signs of incoordination, weak reflexes, and loss of bladder control.
+No significant effects have been shown in animal feeding studies with Picloram.

 Reproductive effects: High levels of 2,4-D administered orally to pregnant rats did not cause any adverse effects.
 The evidence suggests that if 2,4-D causes reproductive effects in animals, this only occurs at very high doses.
 Thus reproductive problems associated with 2,4-D are unlikely in humans under normal circumstances.
+Picloram is unlikely to produce significant adverse effects.

 Teratogenic effects: 2,4-D may cause birth defects at high doses.
 Rats fed 150 mg/kg/day on days 6 to 15 of pregnancy had offspring with increased skeletal abnormalities.
 This suggests that 2,4-D exposure is unlikely to be teratogenic in humans at expected exposure levels.
+Picloram is not teratogenic.

 Mutagenic effects: 2,4-D was found to be non-mutagenic in most systems.
 2,4-D did not damage DNA in human lung cells.
 However, one study found significant effects occurred in chromosomes in cultured human cells at low exposure levels.
-The data suggests that 2,4-D is not mutagenic or has low mutagenic potential.
+The data suggest that 2,4-D is not mutagenic or has low mutagenic potential.
+Picloram is not mutagenic.